Jack12xl/academic-kickstart/content/authors/admin/_index.md

 Hi there!
 I'm a senior student of Computer Science(once Physics) in Shanghaitech University.
 My research interests include **Computer Vision**, **Computer Graphics** and **Deep learning**.

 Besides research, I also interest in playing video games and making my own.

+Currenly, I'm looking for a master/PHD program on Computer Science and Computer Graphics.
+If you are interested in me, feel free to call me !